 Neiman Marcus uses beacon targeting to promote in-store holiday events such as trunk shows, guest designers and makeup artist appointments.
 The notifications alert app users to the event details and directions when a consumer is present at the store.

-6. Leverage beacon marketing to increase conversions
+6. Beacon marketing to increase conversions

 Clever beacon marketing campaigns can entice customers into making a purchase.
 For instance, a shopper who has been in a specific department for a while might be deciding whether or not to make a purchase.
 Sending a notification with a discount code at this ‘point of purchase’ stage might tempt the customer to purchase the product they were looking at for a while.